Motivation: Super Improver®

 How do I reward students for improvement?

-As a teacher, your number one goal is to meet students at their level and help them to continuously improve.
-From our most gifted students to our most in need, the sole focus is to help students grow.
-To do that, you need to change our goggles.
-You’re not looking for good kids.
-You’re looking for improving kids.
-When you notice improvement, award the student with a star on their Super Improver card.
-Earn enough stars, as noted on each level card, move up to the next level.
+As a teacher, your primary goal is to meet students at their level and help them to improve.
+From our most gifted kids to those most in need, the sole focus is to help students grow.
+This requires changing your goggles.
+Don’t look for good kids.
+Look for improving kids.
+When you notice growth, award the student a star on their Super Improver® card.
+When kids earn enough stars, as noted on each level card, they level up.

 Transform your class into a living video game!

-- When a student improves in the Target skill (blue arrow), in this case Rule 1, give them a point on a clipboard roll sheet
+2. When a student improves in the Target skill, give them a point on a clipboard roll sheet.

-- Also, award points for other improvements … indicated by the + (plus) sign. (red arrow)
+3. Also, award points for other improvements, indicated by the + (plus) sign. (red arrow)

 Change the Target as you change lessons